Top content marketing tips

-Whereas, in the past, black hat SEOs could fool Google into returning their results above other better quality pages, bloggers and businesses with good info are now starting to see better returns.
+Whereas, in the past, black hat SEOs could fool Google into returning their results above other better quality pages, bloggers and SMEs with good info are now starting to see better returns.

 This means that the appetite for great content has increased.
-Not only that, but the volume of good material is increasing as more and more businesses adopt SEO best practices.
+Not only that, but the volume of good material is increasing as more and more companies adopt SEO best practices.

-Without good content, that can be used to drive social influence and organic search traffic, your business will lose online visibility.
+Without good content, that can be used to drive social influence and organic search traffic, your enterprise will lose online visibility.

 Every business needs to start producing high quality material that is focused and relevant for their niche, or risk online obscurity.

-Most businesses struggle to create the amount of writing they need in order to make an impact on Google rankings.
+Most companies struggle to create the amount of writing they need in order to make an impact on Google rankings.

-Not only that, but businesses aren't necessarily good publishers, because high quality blogging is a skill that takes time and practice to master.
+Not only that, but SMEs aren't necessarily good publishers, because high quality blogging is a skill that takes time and practice to master.

-With that said, here are my top tips for business:
+With that said, here are my top tips:

-- Decide on your business objectives: What do you want to get out of your online presence?
-How much is Web traffic worth to your business?
+- Decide on your goals and objectives: What do you want to get out of your online presence?
+How much is Web traffic worth to you?

 - Assess your strengths and weaknesses: Are there employees who can write about your niche intelligently?
-Does anyone in the business have time to blog?
+Does anyone in the organization have time to blog?
 Does anyone have great blogging skills?

-- Create: Get started with blogging, video, and any other media that is applicable to your business.
+- Create: Get started with blogging, video, and any other media that is applicable to you.
 The sooner you start building up a reservoir of great material, the better.

 - More: Don't stop creating great info.
 Your publishing efforts need to be consistent and persistent in order to be effective.